-If you have been following investing and banking, you must be aware of the word ‘blockchain,’ which is the record-keeping technology behind the Bitcoin Network.
+If you follow investing and banking, you’ve likely heard of ‘blockchain.’
+It’s the tech that keeps records for the Bitcoin network.
 And there is an excellent chance that it only makes so much sense.
-When you have been trying to learn all about ‘blockchains,’ you’ve probably encountered a definition of blockchain that says, “Blockchain is a distributed, decentralized, public ledger.”
-You will be glad to know that it is actually simpler to understand than that definition sounds like.
-So, why not get to know all about the blockchain and blockchain payment platform?
+When you learn about blockchains, you might hear it called a “public, decentralized, distributed ledger.”
+You will be glad to know that it is actually simpler to understand than that definition sounds.
+So, why not get to know all about the blockchain and blockchain payment platforms?

 What is basically a ‘blockchain’?

 - Blocks basically store the information about who is participating in transactions.
-A block for the collection of purchases from Amazon will be recording your name along with Amazon.com, Inc. [AMZN].
-There, instead of using your actual name, your purchase will be recorded without any identifying information using a unique name, ‘digital signature,’ sort of like a ‘username.’
+A block will record your name and Amazon.com, Inc. for your purchases [AMZN].
+Your buy will be recorded with a unique name, called a ‘digital signature,’ instead of your real name.
+It works like a ‘username’ and keeps your information private.

 - These blocks store information that differentiates them from other blocks.
-Mostly, like you and I, have names to differentiate us from one another; every block stores a unique code called a “hash” that allows us to tell apart from every other block.
+Like you and me, each block has a name.
+This name is a unique code called a “hash.”
+It helps us tell one block from another.
 Hashes are cryptographic codes created by unique algorithms.
-Let’s assume that I made a splurge purchase on Amazon.
+Let’s assume that I made a splurge buy on Amazon.
 But while it’s in transit, I decide that I can’t resist and need a second one.
-Even though the details of my new transaction will look similar to that of my earlier purchase.
-We can still tell the blocks apart because of their unique codes.
+My new transaction will look like my earlier buy, but we can still tell the blocks apart.
+Each one has a unique code.

-While the block in the example above is being used to store a single purchase from Amazon, the reality is different.
+The block above shows one Amazon buy, but the reality is different.
 A single block on the Bitcoin blockchain can actually store up to 1 MB of data.
-Depending on the size of the transactions, a single block can build a house of a few thousand transactions under a roof.
+A single block can hold a few thousand transactions, depending on their size.
 If you are interested in bots, then you may read about crypto arbitrage bots on The Small Business Blog.

-For all its complexity, blockchain’s potential as a decentralized form of record-keeping is without limit.
-From high user privacy and heightened security to lower processing fees and fewer errors, blockchain technology may very well.
+Blockchain is complex, but its potential as a decentralized record-keeping system is limitless.
+Blockchain technology provides strong user privacy, enhanced security, lower fees, and fewer errors.
 Here, you can read about popular blockchain games.

 PROS